FrancescoRomeo02/TicketWave_AndroidApp/README.md

 ## Meet the Team

-TopTierTix was created by a collaborative team of developers, designers, and enthusiasts, including:
+TopTierTix was created by a collaborative team of developers:
 - **Romeo Francesco**: 885880
 - **Trombella Mattia**:
 - **Passoni Marco**: